fisodd/www-fisodd-com/content/post/right-place.rst

 advice in spite of pressure to go along and accept the current trends.
-Management may not like it, but the executive decisions are only as good as the information available at the time, and if key people are afraid to speak up these decisions will be made in an information vacuum.
+Management may not like it, but the executive decisions are only as good as the information available at the time, and if key people are afraid to speak up then these decisions will be made in an information vacuum.

 To be successful in these situations takes a lot of preparation, and often a bit of good fortune,